MHubs/Flight-TrackAR/README.md

 # Flight-TrackAR
-A fun AR iOS app that displays flights on a globe with their realtime locations
+A fun AR iOS app that displays flights on a globe with their realtime locations.

 Be up to date on all the latest flights all accross the world!